When Frictions are Fractional: Rough Noise in High-Frequency Data: Introduction

-In conclusion, there is strong empirical evidence that market microstructure noise in our data sample is \emph{non-shrinking} (because of \eqref{eq:1}) but with \emph{shrinking increments} (because of \eqref{eq:2}).\footnote{\spacingset{1} We do \emph{not} claim that this is universally true.
-In fact, Figure~\ref{fig:Hmean} below shows that the classical noise model \eqref{eq:nonvan} gives a very good fit for INTC transaction data from 1997--2000.
-This is in line with \citeA{AitSahalia19} who found that noise has decreased over time due to improvements in market efficiency.} To our best knowledge, all microstructure noise models that have been considered so far in the literature are either non-shrinking with non-shrinking increments (as in \eqref{eq:nonvan}) or shrinking with (necessarily) shrinking increments \citepA{AitSahalia19,Da19,Kalnina08}.\footnote{\spacingset{1} In \citeA{AitSahalia05,Hansen06}, continuous-time noise models are considered for which RV does not diverge.} The goal of this work is to fill in this gap.
+In conclusion, there is strong empirical evidence that market microstructure noise in our data sample is \emph{non-shrinking} (because of \eqref{eq:1}) but with \emph{shrinking increments} (because of \eqref{eq:2}).\footnote{\spacingset{1} We neither claim that this is universally true nor that noise has shrinking increments in tick time, which is the primary concern in \cite{Jacod17}.
+It is well known (see e.g., \cite{Hansen06}) that the distributional properties of noise can be very different in calendar time compared to tick time.} To our best knowledge, all microstructure noise models that have been considered so far in the literature are either non-shrinking with non-shrinking increments (as in \eqref{eq:nonvan}) or shrinking with (necessarily) shrinking increments (e.g., \cite{AitSahalia19,Da19,Kalnina08}).
+The goal of this work is to fill in this gap.